oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

     ![](images/200/Picture8.png)

-- The  PCS Landing page gives you a quick glance of the functionality available to you (or in this case Julie Jones).
+- The  PCS Landing page gives you a quick glance of the functionality available to you (or in this case Lisa Jones).

 >![](images/200/workspace_home-_-admin.png)